funttastic/universal_kotlin/readme.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See the Deployment section for notes on how to deploy the project on a live system.
+See the [Running](running) section for notes on how to deploy the project on a live system.

 ### Prerequisites